Matt Robinson (actor): Death

 Robinson was diagnosed with Parkinson's disease in 1982 at the age of 45 and battled the disease for 20 years.
 In 1997, during her father's struggle with the disease, daughter Holly Robinson Peete and her husband, NFL quarterback Rodney Peete, started the HollyRod Foundation.
 The foundation was created to reach out to all those affected by Parkinson's disease or autism and provide medical, physical and emotional support.
 Located within the Center for Parkinson's Research and Movement Disorders at the Keck School of Medicine at the University of Southern California, the HollyRod Foundation is able to provide low or no-cost treatment as well as various services to the underserved in greater Los Angeles.
 His son Matt also developed Parkinson's.

 Robinson died in his sleep at his Los Angeles home on Monday, August 5, 2002, at the age of 65.
-A memorial service was held on the morning of Friday, August 9, 2002, at the Writers Guild of America Theater in Beverly Hills, California.
+A memorial service was held on the morning of Friday, August 9, 2002, at The Writers Guild of America Theatre in Beverly Hills, California.
 He is survived by daughter and actress Holly Robinson Peete, son and production assistant Matthew Robinson III, former spouse Dolores Robinson and five grandchildren.